911: Devil Fish

 I must call Steve McGarrett.

 Steve McGarrett was the main character on the TV series Hawaii Five-O, which aired from 1968-1980.
-He was the head of an elite squad within the Hawaiian state police.
+He was the head of an elite squad (the Hawaii Five-O Task Force) within the Hawaiian state police.
 The part was played by Jack Lord (1920-1999).

 Personal trainer to Paul Reubens.

 Paul Reubens is a comedian known for his child-adult persona of Pee-wee Herman.
 He starred in two movies and ultimately got his own show, a children’s television series that ran from 1986-1990.
 The show was wildly popular and critically acclaimed, but it came to a premature end following Reubens’s arrest in 1991 for indecent exposure in an adult theater.
-Reubens has since continued acting under his own name.
+Reubens has since continued acting under his own name and in 2016 revived the character in a film for Netflix.

 They’re deploying sea dreidels.